GovTransparencyInstitue/WB-MK/README.md

 You will receive 2 datasets
 1) MK_202212_processed.dta: This is the main dataset used for analysis.
 It is a mastered version of the North Macedonian public procurement contract level data.
-2) MK_202212_processed.csv.gz: Same data as above in csv.gz format.
+2) MK_202212_processed_network_exploration.csv.gz: Same data as above in csv.gz format filtered for variables used in network exploration.
 We use this version for the Network exploration codes.
 2) TED_yearly_CRI_w_MK_update.dta: This dataset is used to plot the CRI/single bidding country averages.

 ### Important Notes: